maithili-jadhav/Water-Canal-Distribution-System-IoT/README.md

 The Water Canal Distribution System using IoT is an automated irrigation water management solution designed to improve transparency, efficiency, and fairness in canal water distribution.

-The system automates water allocation using Arduino Uno, flow sensors, and solenoid valves, reducing manual intervention and ensuring that farmers receive the required amount of water accurately.
+The system automates water allocation using Arduino Uno, flow sensors, and solenoid valves, reducing manual intervention and helping ensure that farmers receive the required amount of water accurately.

 ## Problem Statement